 Gaggia Accademia vs Other Super Automatics

-Thus far, this Gaggia Accademia review has established that the machine has a lot of staying power.
-But, there’s an ever-increasing collection of worthy competitors out there.
-So, let’s take a look at how the Accademia measures up in comparison to a few alternatives.
+Thus far, this updated Gaggia Accademia review has established that this super automatic espresso machine is a real winner.
+Still, there’s an ever-increasing collection of worthy competitors out there.
+So, let’s take a look at how the Accademia measures up in comparison to a couple of alternatives.

 I was pretty blown away by the Gaggia Babila during my review of this superb machine.
-The Babila shares a lot of the Accademia’s features, but everything feels more advanced and fully realized.
+The Babila shares a lot of the Accademia’s features, and was once the manufacturer’s flagship machine.

 The Babila offers 15 grind settings and five coffee strength settings.
-So, it’s simply more versatile and sophisticated than the Accademia.
+So, in some ways it’s more versatile than the Accademia.
 Plus, the Babila comes in a more compact package which I really appreciate.

 My only gripe with the Babila is its user interface, which seems altogether too dated for today’s market.
-A definite step up from the Accademia, the Gaggia Babila will set you back $1,750.38 on Amazon.
+No longer a step up from the Accademia, the Gaggia Babila will set you back $1,999.99 on Amazon.

 Gaggia Accademia vs Others Comparison Chart